310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Midori %}
-Hrm… Hey, is it just me, or is Morisawa-senpai acting weird lately…?
+Hm… Hey, is it just me, or is Morisawa-senpai acting weird lately…?
 {% endbubble %}

 {% bubble Shinobu %}